-DHY 240 Dental Pharmacology (2-0) 2 hrs.
+DHY 240 Dental Pharmacology (2-0) 2 hrs

 Examines the principles of drug actions and characteristics of major drug groups.
 Emphasis is placed on drugs used in dentistry and the management of dental patients who receive drug treatment for medical problems.
-Prerequisite: Consent of coordinator.

-DKY 250 Clinical Dental
+DHY 250 Clinical Dental 5 hrs.
+Hydiene III (1-12)

-Hygiene III (1-12)